-When close-quarters combat is the game of choice, there’s nothing better than adding an SMG as the primary weapon in your loadout.
+When close-quarters combat is the game of choice, there’s nothing better than adding an airsoft SMG as the primary weapon in your loadout.
 These maneuverable guns excel in tight spaces and are incredibly effective against many enemies.
 They’re also incredibly fun to shoot.
-If you’re looking for the SMG cream of the crop, look no further than our compilation below.
+If you’re looking for the best airsoft SMG, look no further than our compilation below.

 Here’s Our Picks for the Best Airsoft SMGs (Updated List)